pgadmin-org/pgadmin4/docs/en_US/server_deployment.rst

 examples assume pgAdmin was installed using the Python Wheel (you may need to adjust the path to suit your installation).

-To run with pgAdmin in the root directory of the server, start Gunicorn using a command similar to:
+To run with pgAdmin in the root directory of the server, start uWSGI using a command similar to:

 .. code-block:: bash